MijazzChan/MijazzChan.github.io/_posts/2020-11-24-ssh-proxycommand-nc-error.md

 ## Solution

-Try to install the right version of `nc`
+attempt installing the right version of `nc`

 > It may prompt "To remove conflict", just type `y`, let `pacman` handle for you.